rijalBinHusen/portofolio-2/src/content/build-a-whole-application.md

 Building an application sometimes it’s fun, but when the application gets more complex you may need to prepare a lot of patience, because your intelligence, your skill, your IQ is not enough to finish the whole application alone.

 This Post become simple because I didn't tell you another process that very important likes :
-1. How to setting up a new project before we build the application (Progammer Job).
+1. How to setting up a new project before we build the application.
-2. How to do unit testing for each file (Programmer Job).
+2. How to do unit testing for each file.
-3. How to do integration testing of the whole application (Programmer Job).
+3. How to do integration testing of the whole application.
-4. How to do End To End testing the whole application (QA Job).
+4. How to do End To End testing the whole application.
-5. How to test security of the application (QA Job)
+5. How to test security of the application.
-6. How to create Continuous integration / Continuous deployment (Devops Job).
+6. How to create Continuous integration / Continuous deployment.
-7. How to deploy applications to the cloud or server  (Devops Job).
+7. How to deploy applications to the cloud or server.
 8. And many more that I don't know yet 😀